 Our mandate is an integral part of the constitution of CUSJ, adopted at the CUSJ Annual General Meeting in Mississauga, Ontario, May 19, 1999.

-CUSJ relies on its network of volunteers across the country, who keep each other informed, dialogue, critique political positions, and strategize on how best to communicate our message.
-We publish a newsletter and discussion papers.
-We have a website.
+CUSJ relies on its network of volunteers across the country to dialogue, critique political positions, and strategize about how best to take action in the world.
+We publish a newsletter, discussion papers, and this website.
 We can offer a worship service or a workshop for any congregation that wants to learn more about an issue or about social justice work.
 We develop partnerships with like-minded groups that may be working on the same issues as we are.

 Anyone, anywhere in the country, can volunteer their gifts for CUSJ.
 We need volunteers to:

 - Be an issue monitor for an issue that you know well.
-You would prepare backgrounders to educate the board and the membership, and might draft letters on this issue to present to politicians or corporations.
-You could also help write a brief if that were warranted.
+Issue monitors prepare backgrounders to educate the board and the membership, write briefs, and draft letters on issues to present to politicians or corporations.

-- Volunteer to draft a letter for the board to consider for publication.
+- Draft a letter for the board to consider for publication.

-- Help with JUSTnews, including photography, writing, updates from your congregation’s social action efforts, participate on the editorial board, or help with distribution.
-Email Philip Symons at email@example.com.
+- Help with JUSTnews, including photography, writing, updates from your congregation’s social action efforts, editorial or distribution tasks.
+Email Leslie Kemp at email@example.com.

 - Sit on our Board of Directors, particularly if you live in the Maritimes.
-Directors meet with other social activists across the country for one meeting a month, and reflect on the main issues of the day.
+Directors meet with other social activists across the country for one meeting a month.

 - Attend the meetings of one of our partner organizations, and keep us informed as to what they are doing.

-- Become a congregational liaison to CUSJ, to inform us of what your congregation is doing so that we can encourage and support you.
-You could also bring requests for group action, and communicate CUSJ’s activities with your congregation to enlist their support for our work.
+- Become a congregational liaison to CUSJ, to inform us of social justice activities in your congregation.
+You could also bring requests for group action, and communicate CUSJ’s activities to your congregation to enlist their support for our work.